- My LS

 To reduce the time spent in the premises, when a hearing has finished you should leave the building as soon as possible.

-We understand this may not be possible in certain instances, such as if:
+We understand this may not be possible in certain instances such as:

 - you need to speak to you client afterwards

-- a client has a custodial sentence and you're required to see them in the custody suite/cell areas
+- a client has a custodial sentence and you are required to see them in the custody suite/cell areas

 - you have another hearing listed at a different time

-If you're required to attend court for a number of hearings in one day, you should enquire as to whether it's possible for these to be block listed.
+If you're required to attend court for a number of hearings in one day, you should enquire as to whether it is possible for these to be block listed.

 Maintaining social distancing in these areas can be very difficult, therefore staff in all cell areas/custody suites will be wearing PPE.

-It must be noted that cell areas/custody suites’ arrangements are very variable in each court.
+Cell areas/custody suites’ arrangements vary between each court.
 Some interview rooms are screened while others are not.

-If you have a concern about what arrangements are in place, you should contact the court in advance of your attendance.
+If you have a concern about what arrangements are in place, you should contact the court before attending.

-Prisoners are encouraged to wear masks, but it is not a legal requirement, and this is something to be aware of before attending.
+Prisoners are encouraged to wear masks, but it's not a legal requirement, and this is something to be aware of before attending.